 Dynamic filtering is used to control the number of tracks, formats, bitrates, and presentation time windows that are sent out to the players.
 For more information, see filters and dynamic manifests.

 Live Event types

 Live Events are responsible for ingesting and processing the live video feeds.
-A Live Event can be one of two types: pass-through and live encoding.
+A live event can be set to either a pass-through (an on-premises live encoder sends a multiple bitrate stream) or live encoding (an on-premises live encoder sends a single bitrate stream).
 For details about live streaming in Media Services v3, see Live Events and Live Outputs.

 When using the pass-through Live Event, you rely on your on-premises live encoder to generate a multiple bitrate video stream and send that as the contribution feed to the Live Event (using RTMP or fragmented-MP4 input protocol).
 The Live Event then carries through the incoming video streams to the dynamic packager (Streaming Endpoint) without any further transcoding.
 Such a pass-through Live Event is optimized for long-running live events or 24x365 linear live streaming.

 When using cloud encoding with Media Services, you would configure your on-premises live encoder to send a single bitrate video as the contribution feed (up to 32Mbps aggregate) to the Live Event (using RTMP or fragmented-MP4 input protocol).
 The Live Event transcodes the incoming single bitrate stream into multiple bitrate video streams at varying resolutions to improve delivery and makes it available for delivery to playback devices via industry standard protocols like MPEG-DASH, Apple HTTP Live Streaming (HLS), and Microsoft Smooth Streaming.